Soft Skills Analysis

 What does the feedback icon in the report mean?

-It represents the candidate's perception of the described tendency: from "do not identify at all" to "fully identify."
-This information enriches the interpretation and opens a discussion with the candidate during the interview.
+It represents the candidate’s perception of the described tendency: from “does not identify at all” to “identifies completely”.
+This information enriches the interpretation and opens up discussion with the candidate during interviews.
 If the chosen version does not include it, all icons are neutralized.

 Are all modules always available?